You are here

 - Learn how to install your car seat for free.
 Safe Kids hosts car seat inspection events across the country where certified technicians can help make sure your car seat is properly installed.
 They will teach you so that you can always be sure your car seat is used correctly.
 Find a Safe Kids car seat checkup event near you.

 - Buy a used car seat only if you know its full crash history.
 That means you must buy it from someone you know, not from a thrift store or over the Internet.
-Once a car seat has been in a crash, it needs to be replaced.
+Once a car seat has been in a crash or is expired or broken, it needs to be replaced.